xlp0/PublishedVaults/StudyNotes/Literature/PKM/Tools/Open Source/TikZJaX.md

 \end{document}
 ```

-For generic diagrams, that requires less mathematical typesetting features, [[mermaid.js]] can be easier to use.
+For generic diagrams, that require less mathematical typesetting features, [[mermaid.js]] can be easier to use.